poseidon-framework/poseidon-framework.github.io/trident.md

 ```
 trident forge -d ... -d ... \
   -f "*package_name*, group_id, <individual_id>" \
-  --forgeFile path/to/forgeFile \
   -o path/to/new_package_name
 ```

-where the entities (packages, groups/populations, individuals/samples) you want in the output package can be denoted either as one or more simple strings with comma-separated values via one or more (`-f`/`--forgeString`) options, or in one or more text files (`--forgeFile`).
-Because the order in which inclusions and exclusions are given, the order strictly follows the order as these strings are given via options `-f`/`--forgeString` and `--forgeFile`.
+where the entities (packages, groups/populations, individuals/samples) you want in the output package can be denoted either as a string on the command line (`-f`/`--forgeString`), or in an input text file (`--forgeFile`).
+See the section below for the syntax of this selection language.
+Do not forget to wrap the `--forgeString` query in quotes.

 Including one or multiple Poseidon packages with `-d` is not the only way to include data for a forge operation.
-It is also possible to include unpackaged genotype data directly with `-p (+ --snpSet)` or `--inFormat + --genoFile + --snpFile + --indFile (+ --snpSet)`.
+It is also possible to consider unpackaged genotype data directly with `-p (+ --snpSet)` or `--inFormat + --genoFile + --snpFile + --indFile (+ --snpSet)`.
 This makes the following example possible, where we merge data from one Poseidon package and two genotype datasets to get a new EIGENSTRAT dataset.

 ```
 trident forge \